hejazn86/NLP_IMBD_reviews/README.md

-# NLP_IMBD_reviews
+# NLP_IMDB_reviews

-Building a Natural Language Process model by using IMBD_reviews_dataset
+Building a Natural Language Process model by using IMDB_reviews_dataset

 ## The purpose of the code: